mxro/maxrohde-web/content/Drafts/Why You Should Become an Engineering Leader (or Not).md

 However, everyone is different and you may have your unique reasons that work for you.
 Key is not whether the reasons listed here apply to you or don't.
 Key is that you spend some time thinking of what motivates you and if it will align with what will be required of you as a leader.

-If you feel like you are lacking knowledge about what it means to be a successful leader, please sign up to my newsletter or follow my blog.